Chicago State University: 1950–1979: Name changes, new location

 As the demographic composition of the south side of Chicago changed, increasing numbers of African-American students began to attend the college.
 By the 1950s, nearly 30% of the student body was black.
-At the same time, three branches of Chicago Teachers College opened elsewhere in the city; these eventually became Northeastern Illinois University.
+In 1960 a secondary branch of the Chicago Teacher’s College opened elsewhere in the city which eventually became Northeastern Illinois University.
 During these years Chicago Teachers College and its branches educated a preponderance of the students who became Chicago Public School system teachers.

 Once the state of Illinois took over control of the institution, the student body and programs offered rapidly expanded.
-The college experienced two more name changes, becoming Chicago State College in 1967 and Chicago State University in 1971, a year before moving to a new campus.
+The college experienced two more name changes, becoming Chicago State College in 1965 and Chicago State University in 1971, a year before moving to a new campus.
 By the mid-1960s the college's infrastructure was deteriorating and tensions between the majority white student body and the mostly black surrounding neighborhood were on the rise.
 Like many campuses, Chicago State College experienced a burst of student activism in 1968 and 1969 as black students and faculty demanded greater attention to their needs and interests and closer relations with the neighborhood.
 The administration responded by creating an African-American Studies program and cultural center.

 In 1972, the university moved to its new location at 9501 S. King Dr., between Burnside and Roseland.
 The state purchased the site of the Burnside Shops from the Illinois Central Railroad.
 Classes were suspended for 2 weeks in November to complete the move.

 In January 1975, 5,000 students signed a petition on a 45 ft scroll requesting that President Gerald Ford give the commencement address at graduation that summer.
 On July 12, 1975, President Ford gave the commencement address at the ceremony held in the Arie Crown Theatre at McCormick Place and received an honorary doctor of laws degree.